frizb/Bypassing-Web-Application-Firewalls/README.md

 These scripts were created during an assessment, while trying to bypass a Web Application Firewall (WAF) in order to exploit a XSS vulnerability.
 When I tried to send a > or < character the WAF would block the request.

+The following characters are traslated to < > with some webservers like Apache and can sometimes bypass filtering:
+%3C
+%3E
+%3c
+%3e

 The following URL escapes I have noticed are traslated to < > ' by Apache2 based web servers: